DSR-RHIT/me447-visualizing-data/cm/cm102-data-studio.md

   - determine the number of variables
   - classify every variable as quantitative or categorical
   - determine the number of levels in every categorical variable
-  - classify every categorical variables sa ordinal or nominal
+  - classify every categorical variables as ordinal or nominal
   - classify every quantitative variable as continuous or discrete
   - other features, if any, relevant to the particular display type, for example, a Sankey diagram requires identification of nodes and links